Tamino, now a model in fiberglass, looks like the bronze sculpture it will become upon

 A wax casting is prepared next.
 This "wax" must be perfect in every detail, in thickness and

-structure, because it will become the bronze.
+it will become the bronze.
 The ancient process of "lost wax", though now

 improved by modern materials, is essentially unchanged since 500 B.C.
 It is an exciting process.